JavaScript Required

 Causes I Prioritize

-• Disaster relief and humanitarian aid — operating in high-conflict or underserved zones (think refugee camps, not Minneapolis)
+• Disaster relief and humanitarian aid.
+Operating in high-conflict or underserved zones (think refugee camps, not East Hampton).

 Who I Don't Work With